Here’s how much the best Overwatch players will make in Blizzard’s new pro league

 Even more interesting, established Overwatch players are not necessarily guaranteed a spot on an Overwatch League team.
 Blizzard has built out a scouting report, and all 30 million Overwatch players are currently being considered as free agents.
 The signing window is from August 1 to October 30, so best start grinding if you want to make the league.

-Thus far, the following cities have teams: Boston, New York, Los Angeles, Miami-Orlando, San Francisco, Shanghai, and Seoul.
+Thus far, the following cities have teams: Boston, New York, Los Angeles, Miami-Orlando, San Francisco, Shanghai and Seoul.
 There is also the option for other city-based teams to join the league before/during the signing period.

 Part of the problem with e-sports as a mainstream spectator sport is that it’s hard to determine where your team loyalties lie.
 Football, for example, is a game where you know who your team is by the age of 10, as you root for your home team.